 The CSO's Central Business Register (CBR) is used to activity code the surveyed enterprises.
 No questions are included on the form with regard to enterprise activity.
-When the returned form is scanned the CBR number of the enterprise is captured and linked to the activity code of the enterprise as per the CBR.
+When the survey is completed, the CBR number of the enterprise is captured and linked to the activity code of the enterprise as per the CBR.